Why you should attend

 - Differences between integrative (“win-win”) and positional bargaining, and when to use each

-~ Head of Intellectual Properties for the Americas, Continental Automotive
+~ Deputy General Counsel, Director of Intellectual Property for the Americas, Continental Automotive

 Lars S. Johnson

-~ Retired Vice President, QTG/PCNA - Patent & Environmental Law, PepsiCo, Inc.
+~ Former Vice President, QTG/PCNA - Patent & Environmental Law, PepsiCo, Inc.

 Mark G. Tratos